You've got to laugh.

 Makes for an interesting study on the psychology of certain CEOs.

 Facebook CEO Mark Zuckerberg left his board out of the loop as he personally hammered out a $1bn deal with Instagram for its colour-changing photo software in three days of negotiations in his house in Palo Alto, culminating in the deal on Sunday 8 April, a report in the Wall Street Journal claims.
-Citing a person familiar with …
+Citing a person familiar …

 Makes for an interesting study on the psychology of certain CEOs.